 A boiler service is one of the main ways to prevent a Viessmann f2 error code and other cases of a boiler breakdown.
 Book a service for your Viessmann boiler with us now:Book my service

 The Viessmann boiler’s F2 fault code means that the burner in the boiler has stopped working, also known as a boiler lockout and this can be due to a few reasons as listed below and some are worse than others.

 A boiler lockout prevents the hot water from boiling up when you need it in a gas boiler.
 The burner does not often cause the code to appear, making it one of the most common Viessmann boiler problems.

-Viessmann F2 error code
+Viessmann F2 error code on boiler causes

 The major reason for this Viessmann problem code is a faulty central heating system pump, which is the component responsible for correctly circulating hot water through the central heating system.